A Combinatorial classification of postcritically fixed Newton maps: The Newton Graph of a Newton Map

+Now let $\hat\Gamma_1\subset\Gamma_1$ be the subgraph on which \eqref{Eq_GraphEquivalence} holds for all vertices, and on all edges up to isotopy relative to the vertices.
+Then $\hat\Delta_1\subset\hat\Gamma_1$.
+If \eqref{Eq_GraphEquivalence} holds on any edge, then also at its adjacent two vertices.
+It thus suffices to prove that if it holds at some vertex $v$, then also at all adjacent edges.
+Moreover, we may by induction assume that either $v\in\hat\Delta_1$ or that \eqref{Eq_GraphEquivalence} already holds at $g_1(v)$.
+The inclusion $\Deltahat_1 \subset \hat \Gamma_1$ allows us to start this induction, and condition (\ref{Cond_Preimages}) allows us to run it.

+If $v\in\Deltahat_1$, then either $v$ is the distinguished vertex and \eqref{Eq_GraphEquivalence} is obvious because $h$ must respect the channel diagram, or $v$ is not distinguished and all edges at $v$ and $h(v)$ are iterated preimages of edges at $v$ and $h(v)$ in $\Deltahat_1$ and $\Deltahat_2$, respectively, and the claim follows by induction on the number of preimages.
+Finally, if \eqref{Eq_GraphEquivalence} holds at $g_1(v)$, then condition~\eqref{Cond_Saturated} determines the number of edges at $v$ and $h(v)$, and this determines $h$ at all edges at $v$ because $h$ must preserve the cyclic order.

+It remains to show the claim on Thurston equivalence.
+Both graph maps $g_1$ and $g_2$ have regular extensions $\ovl g_1$ and $\ovl g_2$ (see the remark after Definition~\ref{Def_NewtonGraph}), and these extensions are compatible with the homotopy from $g_2\circ h$ to $h\circ g_1$ on $\Gamma_1$ relative to the vertices: every component of $\S^2\sm\Gamma_1$ and of $\S^2\sm\Gamma_2$ is a topological disk, and the homotopies on their boundaries extend to the disks by the Alexander trick.
+This means that $\ovl g_1$ and $\ovl g_2$ are Thurston equivalent (note that the existence of a homotopy is equivalent to the existence of an isotopy; see for instance \cite[Appendix~C.3]{Hubbard2}). \end{proof}

-Now we are ready to prove our first main result.
-Recall that for a Newton map $f$ with channel diagram $\Delta$, $\Delta_n$ denotes the component of $f^{-n}(\Delta)$ that contains $\Delta$.
+Now we are ready to prove the first of our two theorems on the classification of postcritically fixed Newton maps, saying that every postcritically fixed Newton map gives rise to an abstract Newton graph.
+Recall that for a Newton map $f$ with channel diagram $\Delta$, we denote by $\Delta_n$ the component of $f^{-n}(\Delta)$ that contains $\Delta$.

-\begin{proof}[Proof of Theorem \ref{Thm_NewtonGraph}] Let $\Delta$ be the channel diagram of $f$.
+\begin{proof}[Proof of Theorem \ref{Thm_NewtonGraph}] Let $f$ be a postcritically fixed Newton map with channel diagram $\Delta$.
 First observe that $\Delta$ connects every fixed point of $f$ to $\infty$.
-Since $f$ is postcritically fixed, each critical point of $f$ is connected to some prepole by an iterated preimage of $\Delta$.
-Theorem \ref{Thm_PolesConnect} shows that there exists $n\in\N$ such that $\Delta_n$ contains all poles of $f$.
-Since $f$ is postcritically fixed, it follows by induction that there exists a minimal $N\in\N$ such that $\Delta_{N-1}$ contains all critical points of $f$.
+Since $f$ is postcritically fixed, each critical point of $f$ is either a prepole or an iterated preimage of a root, so each critical point that is not a prepole is connected to a prepole by an iterated preimage of a single edge in $\Delta$.
+Since every prepole is in some $\Delta_n$ by Corollary~\ref{Cor:PrepolesConnect}, there exists a minimal $N\in\N$ such that $\Delta_{N-1}$ contains all critical points of $f$.
+We prove that $(\Delta_N,f)$ is an abstract Newton graph in the sense of Definition \ref{Def_NewtonGraph}.

+Most conditions are easily seen to be satisfied.
+To begin with, condition (\ref{Cond_Diagram}) is Lemma~\ref{Lem:AbstractChannelDiagram}.
+Condition (\ref{Cond_Branch}) is also immediate: since $\infty$ is a repelling fixed point and thus has local mapping degree $1$, all edges in every $\Delta_n$ that terminate at $\infty$ are already in $\Delta$; since all other vertices of $\Delta$ are critical fixed points, they have more edges in every $\Delta_n$ with $n\ge 1$ than in $\Delta=\Delta_0$.
+The number of accesses to $\infty$ of every fixed point $\xi\in\C$ is one less than the degree of $f$ on $U_\xi$, and since $f$ is postcritically fixed, this degree is the local degree of $f$ at $\xi$.